 - digital images.

-Cris Brack, Fenner School, Australian National University (ANU).
+Research investigators: Cris Brack (Chief Investigator), Fenner School, Australian National University (ANU).

-- Collect data from permanently marked plots set up in forests that cover a range of species and ages.
+Collection and comparison of data from permanently marked plots set up in forests that cover a range of species and ages, including:

 - Himalayan Cedars (mature)